Overview

 Clustering Iterations

-During each iterative process of k-Means, each node in the graph calculates its distance to each of the cluster centroids and is assigned to the cluster of minimum distance from it.
-After organizing all nodes into clusters, the centroids are updated by recalculating their values based on the nodes assigned to the respective clusters.
+During each iterative process of k-Means, each node calculates its distance to each of the current cluster centroids and is assigned to the cluster with the closest centroid.
+Once all nodes have been assigned to clusters, the centroids are updated by recalculating the mean feature values of the nodes within each cluster.

-The iteration ends when the clustering results stabilize to certain threshold, or the number of iterations reaches the limit.
+The iteration ends when the clustering results stabilize to certain threshold, or the maximum number of iterations is reached.

 Considerations

 - The success of the k-Means algorithm depends on appropriately choosing the value of k and selecting appropriate distance metrics for the given problem.
-The selection of the initial centroids would also affect the final clustering results.
+The selection of the initial centroids also affects the final clustering results.

-- If there are two or more same centroids exist, only one of them will take effect while the other equivalent centroids form empty clusters.
+- If two or more identical centroids exist, only one of them will take effect, while the other equivalent centroids will form empty clusters.

 Example Graph